bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 Projects are very similar to work groups with the main distinction that
 - users can be a member of multiple projects (no upper limit)
-- projects can be accessible for member of differnt groups
+- projects can be accessible for member of different groups

 Please note, project membership does not grant cluster access (a primary group membership is still required).